 Since each country has its own travel regulations regarding animals, you’ll need to educate yourself well ahead of time about the required documentation, vaccinations, and the possibility of an animal quarantine on arrival.
 Nearly every country worldwide now requires your pet to be microchipped and vaccinated for rabies, and countries within the EU require a pet passport for onward travel.
 Further, certain countries require you to fill out an import permit to be submitted when clearing immigration.
 In any case, do yourself a favor and skip the assumptions – all of these rules can change at the drop of a hat.

-A pet passport is exactly what you’d imagine it to be – an official document that holds information related to your pet which will ultimately make international travel a simpler and more streamlined process.
-For an EU pet passport, only veterinarians within the union may issue them, and they are only valid for travel between member countries.
+A pet passport is exactly what you’d imagine it to be – an official document that holds information related to your pet, ultimately making international travel a simpler and more streamlined process.
+Only veterinarians within the union may issue an EU pet passport, and they are only valid for travel between member countries.
 Although an EU pet passport will set you back about $70, it’s a small price to pay for the freedom it allows while traveling in the region.
 Passports remain valid for the life of the pet, but be sure that rabies vaccinations are kept up-to-date – otherwise, you’ll need to re-apply for the document.